KJ-52: Career

-Eminem and "Dear Slim" controversy
+Eminem and "Dear Slim"

-KJ-52 was often compared to Eminem, as many called him a "Christian counterpart".
+Christian sources often compared KJ-52 to Eminem, with many calling him a "Christian counterpart".
 One of the most notable mainstream reactions to the Christian hip hop scene was to KJ-52 and his single "Dear Slim", which was written to Eminem in an attempt to reach him with the message of the gospel.
 The song became famous and controversial among Eminem fans when it was featured on the hit show Total Request Live.
 KJ-52 began to receive hate mail (including death threats) from Eminem's fans, though KJ-52 claimed that the song was not being disrespectful.
 The artist addressed it in a follow-up song titled "Dear Slim Pt.
 2".